nbarnabee/100-days-of-code-journal/log.md

 ### Day 15: May 4, 2022

 **Today's Progress:** Came back from a 1-day sanity break feeling energized and ready to code.
-Finished last Thursday's 100Devs class and wrote a tic-tac-toe game.
-Also finished the Codecademy Intro to JS course.
+Finished last Thursday's 100Devs class and wrote a tic-tac-toe game, then refactored the code to get it somewhat in line with the OOP paradigm.

 **Thoughts:** Am very glad that I took yesterday off.
 Felt much better today.
 Was very proud of my game.
-However, I did not really meet the requirements of the exercise, as it's not been written in the OOP style.
-So I'll need to rewrite it either today or tomorrow.
+However, I was not very satisfied with my OOP rewrite.
+I made one object and dropped all of the functions inside it, and came away feeling that I had missed the point.